Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Insure your package for the amount of cash you’re sending.

-- Track your mail so you’ll know when it arrives.
+- Purchase tracking on your mail so you’ll know when it arrives.

 Even with these safety nets in place, we still don’t recommend that you physically mail cash.
 Consider using a money order or a money transfer service instead.